Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 ======
 * Summer 2021: Research Assistant
   * <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-4/'>University of California San Diego Jacobs School of Engineering<a/>
+  * Duties included:
-  * Duties included: <ul><li>Investigated, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit.</li><li>Determined and documented risk factors that could potentially increase the death rate by COVID-19 in 2021.</li></ul>
+    * Investigated, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit.
+    * Determined and documented risk factors that could potentially increase the death rate by COVID-19 in 2021.
   * Supervisor: Dr. Peter Rose

 * Spring 2020 - Spring 2022: Research Assistant